Flexible Architecture Enhances and Extends Today’s Services

 Among the unique characteristics of the xMax network architecture is the way mobility is implemented.
 The system provides soft handoffs with make-before-break capability (timeslots are acquired before breaking a connection), which result in reliable roaming and a seamless user experience.
 With all handoff decisions made at the xMod level via proactive channel scanning, there is no need for inter-base station (xAP) communication, which helps drive seamless operation.

-The architecture further supports low-cost service deployment objectives by leveraging commercial off the shelf (COTS) voice over IP (VoIP) equipment, software and services within the xMSC.
-The VoIP core contained within the xMSC consists of the following elements:
+The architecture further supports low-cost service deployment objectives by leveraging commercial off the shelf (COTS) voice over IP (VoIP) equipment, software and services within the xMCC.
+The VoIP core contained within the xMCC consists of the following elements:

 - SIP Proxy Server which provides traditional SIP call control services.